Table of Contents

 Step 8: Plug In and Test

 If you didn’t flash the Pro Micro earlier, do that now.
 When you plug it in, the OLED should come on, and the SMD LEDs should all light up red.
 Eight red LEDs and a working OLED are the true marks of a successful build.
 If those are showing up correctly, go ahead and test out the encoder by turning it and clicking it in to see if you can control the volume and mute on your computer.
+You’ll also want to tweezer test the switch locations in case you have some cold joints on the controller.

 Step 9: Install Stabs and Switches